WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 If `setReportEventDataForAutomaticBeacons` is not invoked, the browser will not send an automatic beacon to any registered URLs.

-Currently, the only `eventType` that `setReportEventDataForAutomaticBeacons` allows is `'reserved.top_navigation'`.
-Note that the script invoking this API can volunteer the information in `eventData` to a given destination type or not, similar to `reportEvent`, using the `destination` field.
+Currently, the only `eventType`s that `setReportEventDataForAutomaticBeacons` allows are `'reserved.top_navigation_start'` and `'reserved.top_navigation_commit'`.
+Note that the script invoking this API can volunteer this information to a given destination type or not, similar to `reportEvent`, using the `destination` field.

 If invoked multiple times, the latest invocation before the top-level navigation would be the one that’s honored.

 Automatic beacon data can be manually cleared out by calling `setReportEventDataForAutomaticBeacons` with an empty destination list.
 ```
 window.fence.setReportEventDataForAutomaticBeacons({
-  'eventType': 'reserved.top_navigation',
+  'eventType': 'reserved.top_navigation_start',
   'destination': [],
 });
 ```